UKCloud/documentation/articles/azure/azs-sco.md

 ### UKCloud Azure Stack Hub support

-#### UKCloud Azure Stack Hub service reporting
+#### Service reporting

 - **Visibility.** Customers can use the UKCloud Azure Stack Hub portal to configure multiple views of their estate and monitor the health of their services in real time.
 This includes utilisation of individual components, alerts and recent operations.

 - **Billing.** We provide customers with monthly bills covering their monthly spend.

-#### UKCloud Azure Stack Hub protective monitoring
+#### Protective Monitoring

 We've implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated security domains at the hypervisor level and below.
+For more information, see [*Protective Monitoring from UKCloud*](../other/other-ref-promon.md).

 We don't provide Protective Monitoring services above the hypervisor (for example, for a VM).
 It's the customers responsibility to act at this level.